ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: arb_sequence_handle

     This channel-based attribute identifies which sequence the signal generator produces.
-You can create multiple sequences using niFgen_CreateArbSequence. niFgen_CreateArbSequence returns a handle that you can use to identify the particular sequence.
+You can create multiple sequences using :py:meth:`nifgen.Session.create_arb_sequence`. :py:meth:`nifgen.Session.create_arb_sequence` returns a handle that you can use to identify the particular sequence.
 To configure the signal generator to produce a particular sequence, set this attribute to the sequence handle.
-    Use this attribute only when NIFGEN_ATTR_OUTPUT_MODE is set to NIFGEN_VAL_OUTPUT_SEQ.
+    Use this attribute only when :py:data:`nifgen.Session.output_mode` is set to :py:data:`~nifgen.OutputMode.SEQ`.

     The following table lists the characteristics of this property.